 Traditionally, neutralization assays have been performed using virus solutions mixed with potential neutralizing samples at different concentrations.
 The use of native pathogens though exposed the operator to an elevated infection risk.
 While virus neutralization assays are still the gold standard to assess the effectiveness of antiviral compounds or antibodies, nowadays, native pathogens have been replaced by pseudo-viruses or pseudo-types in these applications.
 Chimeric viruses generally only encode the viral proteins of interest without the disease-causing genes.

 Neutralization refers to the binding of an antibody or compound and subsequent neutralization of viral surface proteins which are essential for host cell entry.
 For this purpose, the virus (or pseudo-virus) is incubated with potentially neutralizing compounds or antibodies.
 Incubation is followed by a cell-based infection assay.
 This provides information whether a treatment can block viral infection of host cells.
 Infection of cells is monitored based on the expression of fluorescent or luminescent reporter genes, which were previously introduced into the genome of the pseudo virus (fig. 1A+B).
 This modification additionally enables to monitor infection and neutralization in high-throughput and in real time by employing a microplate reader with gas control (fig. 1C) 6.
-See also: AN 353: Studying the molecular mechanism of viral replication in real time using the CLARIOstar Plus with ACU and AN 172: Dual luciferase assay to assess the replication of the hepatitis C virus subgenomic replicon.
+See also: AN 358: Antiviral assay based on expression of fluorescent proteins by the viruses, AN 353: Studying the molecular mechanism of viral replication in real time using the CLARIOstar Plus with ACU and AN 172: Dual luciferase assay to assess the replication of the hepatitis C virus subgenomic replicon.